You should first read part 1 of the tutorial.

 The game loop

-First thing we’ll do is to code the game loop.
+First thing we’ll do is to make the game loop.
 The game loop is a generic term for the code that constantly runs in the background inside games.
-In this way, games are different from most other programs in that they require no input from the user to do things.
+This way, games are different from most other programs in that they require no input from the user to do things.
 Think about it, most computer programs do not do anything unless you click a key, move the mouse or tap a button.
-But games do something even when the user is just looking at the screen.
+But games always do something, even when the user is just looking at the screen.
 The code that runs constantly in the background, is called the game loop.

-To run the game loop, we will introduce a new function, that we call
+To run the game loop; we will create a new function.
+We call it simply

 This function will run repeatedly during the duration of the game.
 It will handle